skorokithakis/gr8w8upd8m8/README.md

 * The `bluez-utils` package (you might need to install also `python-bluez`).
 * Bluetooth.

+## Pairing the board

+Thanks to Ryan Myers for the following:

+Install `bluez bluez-utils python-bluez`, and run the included `xwiibind.sh`.
+Follow the prompts, and your balance board should be paired by the end of this.
+Notice that BlueZ 4.99 is required, BlueZ 5+ changes the DBus API in incompatible ways.

 ## Usage

 You can run it with: